Equivalent models of derived stacks: Applications

 \subsection{Derived differential cohomology}

-In this section, we show that the semifreeness of objects spanning the Cartesian site \(d\Cart\) allows us to easily define differential cohomology for derived differentiable stacks.
-For a general treatment of differential forms on derived algebraic stacks see Calaque--Pantev--To\"{e}n--Vaqui\'{e}--Vezzosi \cite[\S 1.3.2, 1.4.1]{calaque2017shifted}. \begin{definition} Let \(\Rc=l(\A)\) be an object of \(d\Cart\) corresponding to \({\A\in SFDG\CI\Alg.}\) Assume that there is a fixed cellular structure on \(\A\) (this is equivalent to the existence of a fixed "origin" for \(l(\A_0)\)).
-Then we can define the algebra of differential forms on \(\Rc\) as
+In this section, we define differential cohomology of derived differentiable stacks.
+For a general treatment of differential forms on derived algebraic stacks see Calaque--Pantev--To\"{e}n--Vaqui\'{e}--Vezzosi \cite[\S 1.3.2, 1.4.1]{calaque2017shifted}. \begin{definition} Let \(\Rc=l(\A)\) be an object of \(d\Cart_{\CI}\) corresponding to \({\A\in \sfdg\CI\Alg.}\) Then we define the module of K\"{a}hler differentials \(\Omega_{K}^1(\Rc)\) of \(\Rc\) as the value of the left adjoint to the forgetful functor

+on the object \(\A.\) \end{definition} Note that the definition above is just the standard construction of K\"{a}hler differentials in terms of Beck modules (see, e.g., Quillen \cite{quillen1970co}).
+One can also give a more explicit version of the same definition following Dubuc--Kock \cite[\S 2]{dubuc19841}. \begin{definition} Let \(\Rc=l(\A)\) be an object of \(d\Cart_{\CI}\) corresponding to \({\A\in \sfdg\CI\Alg.}\) Let \(N\) be a differential graded module over the algebra \(\A\) (regarded as a commutative dg algebra).
+Then a map \(\delta:A\to N\) is a \(\CI\)-\emph{derivation} if it is a derivation in the usual graded commutative sense and also for any smooth \(\phi:\R^n\to \R\) and any collection \(\alpha_1,\ldots,\alpha_n\in\A_0\) we have